mohammadsilwadi/reading-note-401/read16.md

 + Cleaning the data.
 + Engineering new features.

 In  Model Training.
-We will swap algorithms in and out and automatically find the best parameters for each one
+We will swap algorithms in and out and automatically find the best parameters for each one.